Amutha37/fullstackopen-phonebook-backend/README.md

 ### Exercises 3.9.-3.11.
 Connect backend to front end

 6. npm install cors
-   const cors = require('cors')
+   *add this line of code in index.js const cors = require('cors') app.use(cors())

-app.use(cors()) 7.
-Add node_modules .gitignore with the following contents
+7. Add node_modules in '.gitignore'
-(front end should work)
+(before deploying)

 # 3.10 Deploy app to backend Heroku

 i) On root directory
+   * Read heroku documentation for deployment
 > heroku create
 > git push heroku main
 > npm run dev

-- npm install express

 * If there is any error display log to view them.

-# heroku logs -t
+> heroku logs -t

-# Heroku backend app
+# Heroku backend app address link :

 `https://quiet-dawn-80146.herokuapp.com/api/persons`

+After deploy we can now create production build or a version of the application which is optimised for production.

+This can be don't in the frontend root with the command 'npm run build'.

+The process for production build is listed in the frontend repository fullstackopen/part2/phonebook